ahimahas/MSFloatingViewManager/README.md

 # MSFloatingViewManager
-This is super simple module that you can control your headerView floated.
+This is super simple module that can control your headerView as floating view.

 ![](https://github.com/ahimahas/MSFloatingViewManager/blob/master/Images/example.gif?raw=true)